 But there’s hope.
-By integrating financial analysis into your Voice of the Customer (VoC) system, you can transform your customer experience data into the revenue-boosting asset it should be.
+By integrating financial analysis into your VoC system, you can transform your customer experience data into the revenue-boosting asset it should be.

 Ultimately, by incorporating revenue into your VoC system, you’ll reduce churn, identify and action growth opportunities, and improve your bottom line.